What is the Cysteamine Whitening Cream?

 Is the Cysteamine Whitening Cream new?

 But despite this, it has never been formulated into a cream due to its unpleasant sulphur odour.
-Recent efforts have enabled a stabilised form of cysteamine cream with reduced odour.
+Efforts have enabled a stabilised form of a cysteamine whitening cream with reduced odour.

-Which pigmentary disorders has it been shown to be effective?
+Which pigmentary disorders has the Cysteamine Whitening Cream been shown to be effective?

 The cysteamine whitening cream has been shown to be effective for: